DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

 # Development workflow

-We are following the [shared repository model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models) and this [Git branching model](https://nvie.com/posts/a-successful-git-branching-model/) at the current stage of the DAQ software development.
+Our workflow is based on the [shared repository model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models) and this [Git branching model](https://nvie.com/posts/a-successful-git-branching-model/).
 Under the `shared repository model`, developers are granted push access to a single shared repository.
-Topic branches are created when changes need to be made by following the `Git branching model`.
+Feature branches are created when specific changes need to be made, and merged into a shared `develop` branch when approved.

 ## Repository Access

-We use [two access roles](https://home.fnal.gov/~dingpf/repo_access_role.png) for each repo.
+There are two kinds of access role for each DUNE DAQ repo.

-* Maintain: one or two developers have the "Maintainer" role to each repository;
+* **Maintain**: one or two developers have the "Maintainer" role for the repo

-* Write: a GitHub team of developers.
+* **Write**: a GitHub team of developers has write access to the repo

-Teams are entities of the DUNE-DAQ project, thus they can be used across multiple repos.
+A team is defined at the level of [the GitHub DUNE-DAQ organization](https://github.com/DUNE-DAQ), thus being made a member of a team typically grants write access to a number of related repos.
 A team is usually managed by DAQ working group leaders.
 Developers obtain write access by being added into a team.
 Refer to the [List of teams and repositories](team_repos.md) page to find a list of teams and repositories each team has write access to.

 ## Branches of DAQ repositories

-* **Long-lived branches: `develop`** (default branch of each repository);
+We have four types of branch in our workflow:

+* **`develop`** The default branch of each repository.
+This branch exists permanently and, shared among all developers, is not generally meant to be worked on (i.e., committed to) directly; it can only be updated via Pull Requests (PRs).

+* **`Feature branches`** forked off of the `develop` branch, and where developers are meant to do their work for a specific task.
+When work on this branch is complete, it is merged into the `develop` branch via a Pull Request.

-* **Release preparation branches `prep-release/dunedaq-vX.Y.Z`** (i.e. `prep-release/dunedaq-v3.1.0`)
+* **Release preparation branches**

+    * These are only intended for use if changes need to be made after the initial tags are made for a particular frozen release's release cycle

-    * branch off from the tag created on the `develop` branch at the time of tag collection during a release cycle;
+    * Intended to be forked off the tag, _not_ the `develop` branch

-    * can be updated via PRs with at least one approval review before release cut-off time;
+    * Can only be updated via PRs _with at least one approval review_ before release cut-off time

-    * in general, should be merged to `develop` after release cut-off by the software coordination team;

-    * in case of partial merge (cherry-pick) to develop or no merge at all, developers should notify the software coordination team, and handle the partial merge by themselves.
+    * After the final tag for the frozen release is made, notify the Software Coordination team to merge it into `develop`, along with any special instructions (like if there shouldn't, in fact, be a merge, or if only a subset of the commits on the branch should be merged)

+    * Nomenclature: for a given release `vX.Y.Z`, `prep-release/dunedaq-vX.Y.Z` for changes to packages common to both ND and FD, `prep-release/fddaq-vX.Y.Z` for FD-related changes to any package, and `prep-release/nddaq-vX.Y.Z` for ND-related changes to any package

-* **Patch branches `patch/dunedaq-vX.Y.x`** (i.e. `patch/dunedaq-v3.0.x`)
+* **Patch branches**  `patch/dunedaq-vX.Y.x`**

-    * branch off from a tagged version used in the release where the fixes apply;

-    * if the fixes apply to develop branch and should be used by the future releases, merge the patch branch to `develop` after the patch release is made;

-    * in case of partial merge (cherry-pick) to develop or no merge at all, developers should notify the software coordination team, and handle the partial merge by themselves.

-## Branch protection rules

-* **`develop`** branch: require pull requests.
-All commits must be made to a non-protected branch and submitted via a pull request before they can be merged.

-* **`patch/*` and `prep-release/*`** branches: in addition to requring pull requests for new commits, the pull request must have at least one approval review before they can be merged.
+    * Used for patch frozen releases; these are forked off of the final tags of the frozen releases we're patching

+    * Same rules for merging into `develop` branch apply here as apply to the prep-release branches

+    * Nomenclature is the same as for prep release branches, _except_ we leave the patch version a "variable".
+So, e.g., while a prep release branch for a FD-based `v4.4.0` release would be `prep-release/fddaq-v4.4.0`, if a `v4.4.1` patch released is based off it a patch release branch would be `patch/fddaq-v4.4.x`

 ## Tags of DAQ repositories